African traditions, military pomp for Mandela burial

 Many South Africans will revere Mandela, who during his life became a global symbol of peace and reconciliation, even more now that he has died, since ancestors are widely believed to have a guiding, protective role over the living.

-Around 46 percent of the population practices traditional African religions, according to a 2010 survey by the Pew Forum on Religion & Public Life, a Washington-based research center.
+Around 46 percent of the population practises traditional African religions, according to a 2010 survey by the Pew Forum on Religion & Public Life, a Washington-based research centre.

 Mandela, of the abaThembu people and South Africa's first black president, died a week ago at the age of 95.
 Thousands of people have filed passed his body as it lies in state in Pretoria this week.